 So, my second recommendation is to replace (2) with:

 “No p-value by itself can reveal the plausibility, presence, truth, or importance of an association or effect.

-Without this friendly amendment, ASA II is at loggerheads with ASA I, and they should not be advocating those 6 principles without changing either or both.
+Without this friendly amendment, ASA II(note) is at loggerheads with ASA I, and they should not be advocating those 6 principles without changing either or both.
 Without this or a similar modification, moreover, the ability of any other statistical quantity or evidential measure is likewise unable to reveal these things.
 Or so many would argue.
 These modest revisions might prevent some readers stopping after the first few pages, and that would be a shame, as they would miss the many right-headed insights about linking statistical and scientific inference.

 (3) A declaration of statistical significance is the antithesis of thoughtfulness… it ignores what previous studies have contributed to our knowledge. (p.
 4)

 Surely the authors do not mean to say that anyone who asserts the observed difference is statistically significant at level p has her hands tied and invariably ignores all previous studies, background information and theories in planning and reaching conclusions, decisions, proposed solutions to problems.
 I’m totally on board with the importance of backgrounds, and multiple steps relating data to scientific claims and problems.
 Here’s what I say in SIST:

 The error statistician begins with a substantive problem or question.
 She jumps in and out of piecemeal statistical tests both formal and quasi-formal.The pieces are integrated in building up arguments from coincidence, informing background theory, self-correcting via blatant deceptions, in an iterative movement.
 The inference is qualified by using error probabilities to determine not “ how probable,” but rather, “ how well-probed” claims are, and what has been poorly probed.
 (SIST, p.
 162)